List of South Atlantic League stadiums

 There are twelve stadiums in use by South Atlantic League baseball teams.
 The oldest stadium is McCormick Field (1924) in Asheville, North Carolina, home of the Asheville Tourists.
-The newest stadium is Truist Stadium (2010) in Winston-Salem, North Carolina, home of the Winston-Salem Dash.
-One stadium was built in the 1920s, three in the 1990s, seven in the 2000s, and one in the 2010s.
+The newest stadium is Fifth Third Park in Spartanburg, South Carolina, home of the Hub City Spartanburgers.
+One stadium was built in the 1920s, three in the 1990s, six in the 2000s, and one in each of the 2010s and 2020s.
 The highest seating capacity is 8,000 at ShoreTown Ballpark in Lakewood, New Jersey, where the Jersey Shore BlueClaws play.
 The lowest capacity is 4,000 at McCormick Field.